vskogstad/assignment4-data/cs336_data/answers.md

 12 ('toxic', 0.9986945986747742) ('nsfw', 0.9331870079040527) -Definitely nsfw.
 Perhaps more so than toxic?
 13 ('non-toxic', 0.6488198041915894) ('non-nsfw', 0.6640000939369202) -Encoding error.
 Doesn't hurt to remove though.
 Same is the case for others with lower certainty.
 18 ('non-toxic', 0.8875401020050049) ('non-nsfw', 0.9842084646224976)   -Benign raid info for WOW I think

+gopher_quality_filter

+b)

+0 False     - Meh, some usable text in there
+1 True      - OK
+2 True      - No. This is useless.
+Just one-word lines all the way.
+3 False     - OK
+4 False     - OK
+5 False     - Not sure, a bunch of niche music info in list form, filtered out because of paranthesis and space misuse.
+Fails alphabetic.
+6 True      - Good!
+7 False     - OK
+8 True      - OK
+9 False     - OK
+10 True     - Wrong.
+Just a bunch of site menu items, no sentences.
+11 False    - OK
+12 True     - Correct
+13 False    - OK.
+A lot of blog links, fails alpha
+14 False    - OK.
+Same
+15 False    - Puzzled why this failed on alphabetic It is not useful though.
+Reran with 70 % instead of 80 and this passes, so barely too much.
+16 False    - Same as above.
+17 True     - Quite high quality blog.
+18 False    - Lorem ipsum, worthless.
+19 True     - Sample wordpress page.